Canon 6D vs Sony NEX-3

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the NEX-3 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the NEX-3 have been discontinued, but can regularly be found used on ebay.
 The NEX-3 was replaced by the Sony NEX-3N, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 6D and NEX-3 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Sony NEX-3 Manual.

 So what is the bottom line?
 Is the Canon 6D better than the Sony NEX-3 or vice versa?
 The listing below highlights the relative strengths of the two models.